techidaily/site-win11-tips/source/_posts/discovering-how-to-access-mspaint-in-windows-11.md

  With the help of this application, you can easily access programs like Microsoft Paint without having to search through menus or launch them from a desktop shortcut.
 To do this, follow these steps:

-1. Click on your Taskbar, press**Ctrl + Shift + Esc** , or use one of the many other[ways to open up the Task Manager window](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .
+1. Click on your Taskbar, press**Ctrl + Shift + Esc** , or use one of the many other [ways to open up the Task Manager window](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .
 2. From there, select**More Details** if it is not already displayed.
 3. Select**Run new task** at the top of the Task Manager window.
 4. Type**mspaint** into the search field.